Partners and collaborators

 ACCESS-NRI modelling relies on computational and data resources from high-performance supercomputers operated by Australia’s National Computational Infrastructure (NCI) located at The Australian National University.

 ACCESS is a complex software system, now at more than 3½ million lines of code that generates massive data files used for scientific analysis which must be stored, indexed and made accessible to the wider research community.
+The National Computational Infrastructure is our main platform for collaboration and where resource intensive simulations are run and the resulting data stored and analysed.

 ACCESS is also supported by our key international collaborators including:

-Other Australian Institutions and programs which have key links with ACCESS as users or supporters are:
+Other Australian institutions and programs which have key links with ACCESS as users or supporters are:

 - Auscope